vinita847/vinita847/README.md

-- 👋 Hi, I’m Vinita
+- 👋 Hey, it's Vinita.
-- 👀 I’m interested in software testing both autonation and manual
+- 👀 Learning and growing techniques and skills towards making software Testing process more reliable and effective.
-- 🌱 I’m currently learning Selenium, c#, API testing
+- 🌱 Improving testing mindset, Contributing on Cypress automation.
-- 💞️ I’m looking to collaborate on automation tasks
+- 💞️ Open to collaborate on automation projects.
 - 📫 How to reach me samantvinita25@gmail.com

 <!---